 1. Bosses Enforce Accountability, While Leaders Create It

 Bosses often act as managers by making sure people stay on task and meet their monthly figures.
 This isn’t always a bad thing, but it’s a far cry from being a leader.
 In fact, differences abound between leadership and management, especially when it comes to questions about accountability.
 One key difference between a boss and leader is bosses work to hold others accountable.
 Leaders hold themselves accountable.
 But more than that, leaders work to instill a sense of self-accountability in their team as well.
 With a true leader at the helm, workers learn to manage themselves.
 As a result, teaching accountability is a way to build confidence and support employees.

 2. Bosses Look For Easy Fixes, While Leaders Focus On Long Term Solutions

-When it comes to a boss vs leader, one of the main differences is where they place their focus.
+Another key difference between a boss vs. leader is where they place their focus.
 For bosses, focus comes down to the here and now.
 They need results right away no matter what it takes.
 Many bosses tend to focus on outcomes and profit, which is often at the expense of the people they manage.

 Leaders, on the other hand, focus on the process by which people reach their goals.
 They still want good results, but they want to achieve them by helping people change for the better.
-Leaders focus on the long-term solutions that will make a difference and shy away from quick fixes that might end up causing more damage in the future.
+Leaders focus on developing long-term solutions that make a difference.
+They also shy away from quick fixes that might end up causing more damage in the future.

 3. Bosses Delegate Everything, While Leaders Collaborate

 Leaders see themselves as part of a team.
 Their success depends on whether the team succeeds.
 Because of this, leaders stress collaboration, including their own involvement.
-A leader inspires those around them, works closely with others, helping them along the way and involving team members in the decision making process.
+A leader inspires those around them, works closely with others, helps them along the way, and involves team members in the decision-making process.